Time Horizon as a Moat

 3. Minimizing Transaction Costs and Taxes

-Every transaction generates costs — fees, spreads, and realized capital gains taxes.
-Those who trade infrequently reduce these costs to a minimum.
-Over decades, the difference is enormous.
+Every transaction generates costs — fees, spreads, and taxes on realized gains.
+Investors who trade infrequently reduce these costs to a minimum.
+Over decades, the difference is substantial.

 Time Horizon in Entrepreneurship

 The advantage of a long time horizon is not limited to investing.
-In my work as a founder, I have experienced how decisive the willingness is to forgo short-term gains in order to create long-term value.
+In my work as a founder, I have experienced how decisive the willingness to forgo short-term gains is for creating long-term value.

-Building AlleAktien required years of patient investment in content, data quality, and user trust before the efforts paid off economically.
-A short-term oriented approach would have pushed for early monetization — and thereby compromised the quality that ultimately created the value.
+Building AlleAktien required years of patient investment in content, data quality, and user trust before the effort paid off economically.
+A short-term approach would have pushed for early monetization — and thereby compromised the very quality that ultimately created the value.

-Jeff Bezos articulated this thought most clearly: "If we plan everything we do on a three-year horizon, we have a lot of competition.
-If we plan on a seven-year horizon, we compete against a much smaller group."
-The time horizon itself is a filter that reduces competition.
+Jeff Bezos articulated the idea most clearly: with a three-year planning horizon, you compete against everyone; with a seven-year horizon, you compete against a far smaller group.
+The time horizon itself acts as a filter that reduces competition.

 Why Patience Is So Difficult

-If the advantages of a long time horizon are so obvious, why do so few people practice it?
+If the advantages of a long time horizon are so obvious, why do so few people capture them?
 Because patience is not a passive trait — it is an active decision that must be sustained against powerful psychological and social forces.

 The first enemy of patience is the fear of missing out.
 When markets rise and everyone is invested, waiting feels like punishment.
-When markets fall, holding feels like ignorance.
+When markets fall, holding feels like negligence.

-The second enemy is the social comparison perspective.
-People measure their success relatively — not against absolute standards but in comparison to others.
-Those pursuing a long-term strategy will be outperformed by someone else in any given short-term period.
-Enduring this requires unusual psychological strength.
+The second enemy is social comparison.
+People measure their success relatively — not against absolute standards but against others.
+Anyone pursuing a long-term strategy will, in any given short-term period, be outperformed by someone.
+Enduring this requires unusual psychological resilience.

 The third enemy is the illusion of control.
-Frequent trading gives the feeling of being active and in control of the situation.
+Frequent trading creates the feeling of being active and in command of the situation.
 Doing nothing feels passive, even though it is often the better strategy.

 Practical Frameworks for Long-Term Thinking

-Several tools help consciously extend one's time horizon:
+Several tools help extend one's time horizon deliberately:

-• Inversion: Instead of asking "What should I do?", ask "What should I absolutely not do?"
-Short-term actions driven by panic or greed almost always appear on this list.
+- Inversion: Instead of asking "what should I do?", ask "what should I under no circumstances do?"
+Short-term actions driven by panic or greed almost always appear on that list.

-• Historical perspective: The history of financial markets shows that every crash has been overcome and that long-term investors have achieved positive returns in virtually every rolling 15-year period.
+- Historical perspective: The history of financial markets shows that every crash has eventually been overcome, and that long-term investors have earned positive returns in virtually every rolling 15-year period.

 What Time Horizon Does Not Mean

-Long-term thinking is not a synonym for stubborn holding.
+Long-term thinking is not a synonym for holding stubbornly.
 There are legitimate reasons to sell a position:

-• The fundamental characteristics of the company have permanently deteriorated.
+- The fundamental characteristics of the company have deteriorated permanently.

-• There is a significantly better opportunity that would deploy capital more productively.
+- A significantly better opportunity exists that would deploy the capital more productively.

-What is not a good reason: a fallen price, negative headlines, or the fear of a recession.
-The time horizon protects against precisely these impulsive reactions.
+What does not qualify as a good reason: a fallen price, negative headlines, or fear of a recession.
+A long time horizon protects against precisely these impulsive reactions.

 FAQ